Below is the information/instructions that the nominee will receive if they are nominated for a teaching category:

 The prize for this award is $2000 (less the standard deductions for income tax and social security).
 Please note that if you’ve won a teaching award in the last five years, you’re not eligible to apply at this time.
 You also must be in a full-time teaching position to be eligible.
 If you are nominated for more than one award, please choose only one to apply to.

-To apply, submit your one-page statement and supporting evidence, as outlined below, by 11:59 p.m. on Sunday, February 21st.
-Please submit all of the documents as one pdf with a file name in the following format: Category_Year_LastName (e.g., InnovationInTeaching-Grad_2021_Diaz).
+To apply, submit your one-page statement and supporting evidence, as outlined below, by 11:59 p.m. on Sunday, February 26th.
+Please submit all of the documents as one pdf with a file name in the following format: Category_Year_LastName (e.g., InnovationInTeaching-Grad_2022_Diaz).
 (The file can be a scan of a hardcopy packet or electronic documents combined into one pdf.)
-If you have questions about submitting your application, please email firstname.lastname@example.org.

-Create a title page with your name, department/school/college, and the award category you are applying to (including whether undergraduate or graduate).
+Create a title page with your name, department/school/college, and the award category to which you are applying (including whether undergraduate or graduate).

 Statement: In one page, describe how your teaching is exemplary in the category for which you have been nominated.
 The following questions are meant to provide a starting place if you would like one, but they are not meant to limit the content of your statement.